ashutosh-turing/memory-evals/README.md

 ### Prerequisites
 - Python 3.11+ (avoid 3.13 due to asyncpg compatibility)
+- Docker and Docker Compose (for PostgreSQL and Redis)
-- PostgreSQL database
+- PostgreSQL database (or use Docker)
-- Redis server
+- Redis server (or use Docker)
 - Agent CLIs: iFlow, Claude, Gemini

 ### Installation